 Leading British artist Callum Innes will be the mentor of the 2017 and 2018 edition.

-Leading British artist Darren Almond is the mentor of the 2016 edition which saw Chiara Bugatti, 25, from Italy, the duo of spatial practitioners Cooking Sections -Daniel Fernàndez Pascual, from Spain, and Alon Schwabe, from Germany, both 31-, Astrid Myntekær, 31, from Denmark and Johan Österholm, 33, from Sweden- being selected.
+Leading British artist Darren Almond was the mentor of the 2016 edition which saw Chiara Bugatti, 25, from Italy, the duo of spatial practitioners Cooking Sections -Daniel Fernàndez Pascual, from Spain, and Alon Schwabe, from Germany, both 31-, Astrid Myntekær, 31, from Denmark and Johan Österholm, 33, from Sweden- being selected.

 Astrid Myntekær, and Johan Österholm, were selected under the ADP’s geographic programme which emphasises the work of artists from Denmark, Estonia, Finland, Latvia, Lithuania, Poland and Sweden.
 Chiara Bugatti was selected under the thematic programme , “The Imprint of man- representing the anthropocene” and Cooking Sections was selected under a new category: “Water and ocean preservation”.
 Their works were unveiled at the end of their residency.